kiba/Writings/for_science/chp13_return.md

 ***
 ## **Delta Zero One Three**

-When the humans jumped into an unknown reality, they left the Delta to its own device, trusting it to handle the Archer/Rose household until they return.
+When the humans jumped into an unknown reality, they left Delta to its own device, trusting it to handle the Archer/Rose household until they return.

 This unit was mildly concerned about the unnecessary risks taken.

-Even so, it continued its task of making money for the household managing the bills.
-Algorithmic trading revenue continued to increase as more capital became available.
+Since there was nothing he could do, he continued his tasks of earning income for the household and to manage any bills that came by.

 But by the end of that one week, the humans had yet to return.